 Each major has a four year plan of suggested courses to help you create a map of what courses you should take and when to take them

-An IU Peer Coach will walk you through all the tools you need to create your 4-Year Plan:
+First, review the tools you can use to create your 4-Year Plan:

 - iGPS Degree Maps provide 4-year template degree plans with courses and milestones that you can import into your personalized plan.

 - iGPS Plan is a multi-semester course enrollment planning tool that allows you to choose courses for your entire academic career.

 - Academic Advisement Report shows you what courses you've already completed and how they count toward degree requirements.

 - Academic Bulletins contain official degree requirements for each degree-granting school or division.

 - School and Departmental Websites also post degree requirements, as well as information about careers and co-curricular opportunities.

 Schedule an appointment with your academic advisor to get help learning how to use these tools.

 Once you've got a handle on how to use degree planning tools, it's time to sit down and create a first draft of your 4-Year Plan.
 It's ok to be ambitious!
 Think broadly about what subjects interest you, what skills you'd like to learn while at IU, and what other experiences you'd like to fit into your degree plan.

 Confused about some requirements?
 Just do your best to fill in where you think things should go, and makes notes in your plan of questions to ask your advisor.